Hassan Ibrahim

-Hassan Ibrahim (حسن إبراهيم; 1917– 1990) was an Egyptian Air Force officer and one of the founders of the Free Officers movement.
+Hassan Ibrahim (حسن إبراهيم; 1917– 1990) was an Egyptian Air Force officer and one of the founders of the Free Officers movement who served as the fourth vice president of Egypt from 1964 to 1966.

 Early life and education

 Ibrahim was born in Alexandria in 1917.
 He graduated from the Egyptian Air Academy in 1927.

 Free Officers Movement

 Ibrahim was among five military officers who formed the first cell of the Free Officers movement in July or September 1949.
 Although it is argued that Ibrahim along with other officers was a member of the Muslim Brotherhood's special unit from 1944 to 1945, there is another report stating that Ibrahim was part of the group called Young Egypt.
 In addition, Ibrahim was one of the nine-member leadership group of the Free Officers movement.
 The movement led the 1952 Revolution.
 Then Ibrahim became a member of the 14-member Revolution Command Council that was charged with the running of Egypt following the success of the revolution.